BaranziniLab/TANDEM/README.md

 ## Instructions

-1. Download the data folder (~14 GB) from <place holder for google drive link> and place it in this repo.
+1. Download "data" folder (~14 GB) from <place holder for google drive link> and copy the downloaded "data" folder to this repo.

    Data folder has the following contents:

     * **train data** - both temporal and non-temporal knowledge graph representations of patients for training models
-    * **train metadata** - train data patients' sl no and their labels
+    * **train metadata** - train data patients' row index and their labels
     * **test data** - both temporal and non-temporal knowledge graph representations of patients for evaluating models
-    * **test metadata** - test data patients' sl no and their labels
+    * **test metadata** - test data patients' row index and their labels
     * **pre-trained models** - models (temporal, non-temporal and TANDEM models) trained on their respective train data.

    **Note:** As per the protocol, we cannot share the EHR data of patients even in the de-identified form.
 Hence, we are sharing their graph representions (obtained using their EHR data) which could be used for ML pipeline.